Getting Started

 Get a Route

-Once you’ve selected your source and destination chains and tokens, you can generate a route and get a quote.
-See it in context here.
+Once you’ve selected your source and destination chains and tokens, you can generate a route and get a quote using the route

 Read more about affiliate fees, Smart Relay and EVM Swaps.